Cementos Pacasmayo SAA: A High - GuruFocus.com

 Profitability Rank Analysis

+The Profitability Rank assesses a company's profitability and its likelihood of remaining profitable.
 CPAC's Profitability Rank is 9 out of 10, indicating high profitability.
-The company's operating margin is 17.27%, and its Piotroski F-Score is 6.
-Despite a 5-year average operating margin trend of -5.80%, the company has consistently been profitable over the past 10 years.
-Its predictability rank is 4, suggesting stable future earnings.
+The company's Operating Margin is 17.27%, and its Piotroski F-Score is 6, both of which are strong indicators of profitability.

 Growth Rank Analysis